web3-storage/pickup/README.md

 Send a message on the indexer SQS topic from our lambda when the CAR is written to our s3 bucket.

+## Questions

+Rate limiting per user!
+Thing to check before adding to the SQS queue
+- do we already have the thing?
+Check with elastic provider.
+- does the user have too many pin requests pending already.
+- is the queue long? drop reqs at some threshold.

 ## References

 > When a consumer (component 2) is ready to process messages, it consumes messages from the queue, and message A is returned.
 While message A is being processed, it remains in the queue and isn't returned to subsequent receive requests for the duration of the visibility timeout.